koji-project/koji/docs/source/repo_generation.rst

         of the repo's create_event.
 The ``creation_ts`` field is the numeric value and ``creation_time`` is a string representation of that.

+    state_ts / state_time
+        This is the time that the repo last changed state.

     begin_event / end_event
         These events define the *range of validity* for the repo.
 Individual events do not necessarily affect a given tag, so for each repo there is actually a range of events